Iceberg that sank the Titanic: Folk and pop culture

 There are numerous allusions to Titanic and its iceberg in American folk culture.
 In a song by the Dixon Brothers (1938), a band of cotton mill workers from South Carolina, the iceberg not only slashes the side of the ship but also cuts off Titanic's pride.
 A more recent example is a song by the Mrs. Ackroyd Band (1999), in which a sad polar bear asks for news about the iceberg on which his family has been living.

 The iceberg appears with or without Titanic in many popular representations and contexts, for example as a set of ice cubes in a thematically fitting form.

+In the 2017 Tony-nominated musical Titanique, the iceberg is anthropomorphized as actually having been singer Tina Turner, referred to as "The Iceberg Bitch", and has been portrayed by various male actors throughout the show's run on Off-Broadway, Broadway and the West End.

 In April 2021, the American comedy show Saturday Night Live aired a sketch starring cast member Bowen Yang as "The Iceberg that sank Titanic".
 The sketch parodies the reactions of celebrities who have been involved in scandals.
 The iceberg sees himself as the one under attack, blames the ship, the ocean and the shipping company, claims that only 20 people died (after an initial claim of 30 deaths), and promotes his new music album.